DeHsc0/100xDevs-Journey/README.md

 # 100x-Devs-Journey

-Welcome to my 100xDevs Cohort Assignments repository!
+Welcome to my 100xDevs Cohort repository!
 This is where I’ll be showcasing all the projects and assignments that I’ll be working on during the cohort.

 ## About This Repository